shandongtlb/MI9-Nethunter-Project/README.md

 <br> This kernel is modified based on Evirakernel and is suitable for MIUI_Q.
 The kernel version is 4.14.170.
 It can be updated irregularly later.
 You can download and use the kernel from release.

-<br> This patch supports all Linux devices based on the 4.14.X kernel version[Nethunter kernel patch](https://github.com/shandongtlb/MI9-Nethunter-Project/blob/master/MI9-nethunter-4.14.patch)
+<br> This patch supports all Linux devices based on the 4.14.X kernel version [Nethunter kernel patch](https://github.com/shandongtlb/MI9-Nethunter-Project/blob/master/MI9-nethunter-4.14.patch)
 <br> Click [here](https://github.com/shandongtlb/MI9-Nethunter-Project/releases) to download Mi9-nethunter-kernel-release
 ## Kernel function
+### Nethunter function (Can be added through the above [patch](https://github.com/shandongtlb/MI9-Nethunter-Project/blob/master/MI9-nethunter-4.14.patch))
 <br>  WIFI Injection (support otg rt3070l ar9170 rtl8187.......)
 <br>  HID attack
 <br>  SYSVIPC (now you can run postgresql normally)